jochennn/NBA-fake-awards/README.md

-# nba_sixth_man
+# nba_fake_awards
-A repository analyzing the 6th man in the NBA using EXCEL, DAX, and POWERBI.
+A repository for gleaning fun/interesting stats within the NBA, and the creation of fake NBA awards.
+Uses PYTHON and POWERBI.